 Banks determine the interest rate and compounding frequency associated with your account.
 In turn, these factors determine how much money you’ll have over time.
 The interest rate will depend on the financial institution you choose to open an account with and the state of the economy when you open it.
 Your account balance and credit history, however, will play a role too.
 Higher balances tend to earn at higher rates.
-Currently, APYs on savings accounts range from about 0.01% to nearly 2%.
+Currently, APYs on online savings accounts can exceed 4%.

 How to Choose a Savings Account